RobRendell/gTove/README.md

 ---

+* Change rubberBandGroup context to a set of functions to modify selected, rather than a mutable object.
+* Disable "Pick all selected" if none of them can be picked.
+* "Select all here" button/control-A on file browser.
+* Audio file support.
+File browser of audio clips which can be uploaded, configured, picked to add to the tabletop.
+On the tabletop, have an openable panel for the GM, shows all added audio clips with controls: play/pause, stop, volume control, mute/unmute(?), remove from tabletop.
+Configuration in file browser could include setting the clip name, whether the clip loops, adding an image/icon/colour for how it displays in the tabletop panel, category name.
+    Some way to random shuffle all clips in a category?
 * touch gesture with grid snap - after rotating, mini ended up moving off the grid
 * Loading an m4v file as a mini caused browser freezes/issues when loaded to tabletop.
 Should probably verify mime type of newly uploaded files in general (could also check if gif is animated and warn/advise about that too).